vladelleus/RRPS03/README.md

 The Bridge pattern decouples an abstraction from its implementation, allowing both to vary independently.
 It provides a way to separate the interface from the implementation and allows them to evolve independently.

 ### Files
-- bridge.js: Contains an example implementation of the Bridge pattern in JavaScript.
 - shapes.js: Represents the abstraction in the Bridge pattern, including Circle and Square.
 - colors.js: Represents the implementor in the Bridge pattern, including Red, Blue, and Green colors.
 - index.js: Usage example of the Bridge pattern.